7 Ways to Stretch a Lump Sum Relocation Package

 Moving for a new job isn’t just time consuming, it can be expensive.
 That’s why some companies offer lump sum relocation packages as part of a job offer, especially for positions that are higher up in the company and come with a more competitive salary.

 So, what is a lump sum relocation package?
 Put simply, it’s money that covers the moving-related expenses you incur during your relocation.
 The average lump sum relocation package typically handles your moving expenses, transportation costs, closing costs, and temporary housing if necessary.

-Whether you’re the employee moving, the HR pro facilitating the move, or you’re with a relocation management company helping a client, it’s smart to use a little strategy to maximize your lump sum budget.
-Here are a few ways to stretch a lump sum relocation package to cover the entire moving process.
+Whether you’re the employee moving, the HR pro facilitating the move, or you’re with a relocation management company helping a client, it’s smart to use a little strategy to maximize your lump sum budget and ensure it covers the entire moving process.

 Rather than being surprised later by the additional tax bill, employees should consider setting aside that $2,500 upfront and using only the remaining 75% to fund the move.
 Employers should be aware of the change and might want to consider offering bigger lump sum relocation packages to make up for the employee's tax liability.

 Before anyone makes moving expense decisions, everyone should be on the same page.
 Employees, HR reps, and relocation management contractors should sit down together and talk through the details.
 Find out exactly what expenses are supposed to be covered by the lump sum relocation package and what other coverage is available to avoid any unnecessary setbacks for scheduling or costs due to budget limitations.